Harefield Civic Amenity Site

 Please note: We are currently unable to accept books, CDs and DVDs at this site.
 Please donate them to your local charity shop when it is open for trading.
 We will update this page when we are able to begin accepting these items again.

-Please do not arrive at the site earlier than 7.45am or later than 5.55pm, as entry will not be permitted during these times.
+Please do not arrive at the site earlier than 7.45am or during the last 5 minutes of opening hours, as entry will not be permitted during these times.